modbas/mad/README.md

 MAD was presented on the Bundesgartenschau BUGA 2019 in Heilbronn.

-This repository contains template files for model-based engineering of software functions for self-driving cars in C++14/ROS or MATLAB(R)/Simulink(R).
+This repository contains template files for model-based engineering of software functions for self-driving cars in C++14/ROS or MATLAB(R)/Simulink(R)/Stateflow(R).

-MAD runs on ROS or ROS2 on Linux with or without Preempt-RT or virtually in MATLAB(R)/Simulink(R).
+MAD runs on ROS or ROS2 on Linux with or without Preempt-RT or virtually in MATLAB/Simulink/Stateflow.

 Contact frank.traenkle(at)hs-heilbronn.de for course material /
 tutorial<br/>
-in order to learn how to develop simulation models and software functions for self-driving in ROS / C++ / MATLAB(R)/Simulink(R).
+in order to learn how to develop simulation models and software functions for self-driving cars in ROS / C++14 / MATLAB/Simulink/Stateflow.

 ## MAD Features
 * Autonomous driving in 1:24 scale
+* Model-based Software Engineering of software functions for self-driving cars either in C++14 or MATLAB/Simulink/Stateflow
+* Model-in-the-Loop simulation in MATLAB/Simulink/Stateflow
+* Auto-code-generation with Simulink Embedded Coder(R)
+* Software-in-the-Loop simulation in ROS or ROS2
+* Real test driving of 1:24-scale cars controlled by ROS or ROS2
 * Up to 10 cars running in parallel on 2.7 x 1.8m track
-* Model-in-the-Loop simulation
-* Software-in-the-Loop simulation
 * Topview infrared camera
 * Bluetooth LE car remote control
 * Vehicle dynamics simulation
 * Perception
 * Localization
-* Mission Control
+* Mission control by smartphones or web browsers
+* Navigation
-* Behavior Planning
+* Behavior planning
-* Path Planning
+* Path planning
-* Motion Control
+* Motion control
-* Functional Safety for Self-Driving
+* Functional safety for self-driving
-* GPLv3 License
+* GPLv3 license

 ## Tutorial Contents
 * Model-Based Software Engineering for Self-Driving Cars